jerrito/jerrito/README.md

-👋 Hi, I’m @jerrito
+ Hi, I’m @jerrito.
-  I am currently rebuilding vacanciesinghana app
+ I am currently rebuilding vacanciesinghana app.
-  I love working on mobile applications
+ I love working on mobile applications.
-📱 I use Flutter for mobile development
+ I use Flutter for mobile development.
-🌱 I’m currently learning laravel with my experience in express 💞️ I’m looking to collaborate on any mobile project
+ I’m currently learning laravel with my experience in express I’m looking to collaborate on any mobile project
  I can be contacted on jerryboateng300@gmail.com

 <!--
 **jerrito/jerrito** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.